U.S. flag

 Prenatal Testing and Preimplantation Genetic Testing

-Once the mtDNA deletion has been identified in an affected family member, prenatal and preimplantation genetic testing are scientifically possible but technically prohibitive, as next-generation sequencing methodology does not accurately quantify heteroplasmy levels of mtDNA deletions and droplet digital quantitative PCR cannot reliably detect less than 10% heteroplasmy levels of mtDNA deletions.
-Further, prenatal testing is not clinically available because of the inability to accurately interpret the clinical prognosis based on prenatal diagnostic results of a mtDNA deletion.
+Once the SLSMD has been identified in an affected family member, prenatal testing for a pregnancy at increased risk and preimplantation genetic testing are scientifically possible but technically prohibitive as next-generation sequencing methodology does not accurately quantify the heteroplasmy level of an SLSMD and droplet digital quantitative PCR cannot reliably detect less than 10% heteroplasmy levels of an SLSMD.
+Further, prenatal testing is not clinically available due to the inability to accurately interpret the clinical prognosis based on prenatal diagnostic results of an SLSMD.
 Due to mitotic segregation of mtDNA during cell division, the proportion of abnormal mtDNA in amniocytes and chorionic villi is unlikely to correspond to heteroplasmy levels in other fetal or adult tissues.

 Differences in perspective may exist among medical professionals and within families regarding the use of prenatal testing.
 While most centers would consider use of prenatal testing to be a personal decision, discussion of these issues may be helpful.